syncfusion-content/xamarin-docs/Xamarin/SfListView/Getting-started.md

 ## Create a simple SfListView

 This section explains how to create a SfListView and configure it.
 The SfListView control can be configured entirely in C# code or by using XAML markup.
-This is how the final output will look like on iOS, Android and Windows Phone devices.
+This is how the list view will look like on iOS, Android and Windows devices.

 ![](SfListView_images/SfListView-Xamarin_img1.png)

-You can also download the entire source code of this demo from [here](http://files2.syncfusion.com/Xamarin.Forms/Samples/ListView_GettingStarted.zip).

 In this walk through, you will create a new application that contains the SfListView which includes the below topics.